biohackcloud/landing-page/content/docs/welcome.md

 # BioHackCloud Docs

-Welcome to the BioHackCloud documentation pages.
+Welcome to the BioHackCloud documentation pages!

 Note that some of our services offer or require a [LS ID](docs/ls-login.md) for authentication.